I found this note, nailed onto a tree on my front lawn. I really don’t know how to describe it. I’ll just let you read it yourself.

 That was all right.
 We had a lot of time.

 You still stayed in your old house.
-Your parents never noticed the food gone missing, never noticed the extra room, and you’d stolen the extra keys.
+Your parents never noticed the food that had gone missing, never noticed the extra room, or that you’d stolen the extra keys.

 You spent the next month or so trying to leave bite marks on my ear or neck, to prove a point.
-I still have some on my ear, so I guess you did.
+I still have a few scars on my ear, so I guess you did.

 Looking back, I could see the warning signs even then.
-Your skin seemed to get worse and worse, paler and paler, and you’d rub your eyes raw.
+Your skin seemed to get worse and worse, paler and paler, and you’d rubbed your eyes raw.

 It was in winter we had our wakeup call.